The GET Statement

 Key-Option

-A GET statement gets one or more specific records from a file, and thus must contain one of the four possible key-option alternatives
+A GET statement gets one or more specific records from a file, and thus must contain one of the possible key-option alternatives

 GET File-Name WHERE (condition) ….